aDeveloperX/date_difference/README.md

+Author: Yichuan Wang

+Email: w369371@gmail.com

 Please Notice:

-The checkResults function uses a "weird" way to check if the actual result is the same as the expected result is because the expected result is calculated base on millisecond which means it can be inaccurate.
+1. The checkResults function uses a "weird" way to check if the actual result is the same as the expected result is because the expected result is calculated base on millisecond which means it can be inaccurate.
 So if you want to check the accurate result, please check on "https://www.timeanddate.com/date/durationresult.html"

-    Some functions might be hard to read because I want to use more advanced approachs to demostrate my skills better, normally my code is very human-readable :)
+2. Some functions might be hard to read because I want to use more advanced approachs to demostrate my skills better, normally my code is very human-readable :)

 How to run: